 In addition to a wide range of on-site and off-campus programs for enrolled students, the Board of Education provides itinerant shared services including occupational therapy, physical therapy, speech/language therapy, counseling, behavioral consultation, nursing services, homebound instruction, and child study team evaluation/services to students in Local Educational Agencies.
-The educational services which had been provided to youth housed at the Harborfields juvenile detention facility concluded at the end of the Extended School Year in August 2020.
+The educational services which had been provided to youth housed at the Harbor fields juvenile detention facility concluded at the end of the Extended School Year in August 2020.

-2) ECONOMIC CONDITION AND OUTLOOK: The district's enrollment in 2019-2020 grew throughout the year to the level projected in the budget.
-This year's enrollment began at the budgeted amount but has since decreased.
-The COVID-19 pandemic has created economic uncertainty with respect to enrollment and funding of unanticipated expenditures for sanitizing, cleaning and PPE supplies.
-Atlantic County Special Services opened school in September with a majority of students opting for in-person instruction.
-Being able to open school with a regular full time schedule has made a difference in retaining existing students, however the district is seeing fewer new student referrals from the sending districts.
-The district has taken measures to set aside funds to offset unanticipated operating costs due to pandemic related expenses.
+2) ECONOMIC CONDITION AND OUTLOOK: The district's enrollment in 2021-2022 was 282 students on October 15, 2021, down 22 students from the same point in 2020.
 The economic environment in New Jersey continues to have a major impact on the state's educational system.
-Sending districts had their state aid revenue reduced for the 2020-2021 school year due to the State of New Jersey's budget crisis.
-Although our district does not directly receive state aid or stimulus funds, the cuts to sending districts have had an impact on our budget planning, particularly in light of decreased student enrollment.
-We will continue to closely monitor actual student enrollment numbers, modify spending as needed, and gather data in order to effectively and realistically project tuition revenues for the 2021-2022 budget.
+Sending districts have experienced changes in their State Aid allocations throughout the implementation of the School Funding Reform Act and these changes have impacted some Districts' ability to provide services to their resident students.
+Although our district does not directly receive state aid, the changes to sending districts have had an impact on our budget planning, particularly in light of changing student enrollment.
+We will continue to closely monitor actual student enrollment numbers, modify spending as needed, and gather data in order to effectively and realistically project tuition revenues for the 2023-2024 budget.